 - Ping Rate: 79 Ms

 The streaming giant has done this to protect its copyright pacts it has with other media houses.
 It blacklists VPN based IPs, so if you try and connect to Netflix with such a provider with blacklisted IPs, you will see this infamous error screen.

+I tested Netflix on at least 10 different servers offered by Avast VPN, but each time, I would get the error message.
 Avast VPN also doesn’t work to unblock any other major streaming site like BBC iPlayer, Hulu, Amazon Prime or even Sports channels.